tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 X>
 X> * Update the population script to add some value to the `views` count for each **page**.
 Pick whatever integers you want -- as long as each page receives a whole (integer) number greater than zero.
 X> * Modify the index page to also include the top five most viewed pages.
 When no pages are present, you should include a friendly message in place of a list, stating: `There are no pages present.` This message should be bolded -- wrap it around `<strong>...</strong>` tags.
 X> * Leading on from the exercise above, include a heading for the `Most Liked Categories` and `Most Viewed Pages`.
 These must be placed as second-level headers, using the `<h2>` tag.
-Place them above their respective list.
+Place each of the headers above their respective list.
 X> * Include a link back to the index page from the category page.
 X> * Undertake [part three of official Django tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial03/) if you have not done so already to reinforce what you've learnt here.